oleksii-honchar/nrp-cli/README.md

 ## Configuration schema

 Most of the technical config predefined and hidden in "./pkg/config-defaults/nrp.defaults.*.yaml".
 Then it "right joined" to user config.
-So the user only need to define services to proxy to in most of the cases.
+So the user only need to define services to proxy to, in most of the cases.

 Semantically bool flags, intentionally made with "yes|no" string values.
 Since it allows to merge properly user-defined and default values.